roots/bud/DEVELOPMENT.md

 The `@bud` CLI is a yarn plugin for managing the development environment and running project tasks.

-You can run it from the command line with `yarn @bud`.
-Try `yarn @bud --help` for more information.
+Note that most `@bud` commands require being executed within the container.
+The command will fail if you try to run it on your host machine.

+If you run `yarn --help` you can find a listing of all the commands under the `@bud` category.

 Common tasks:

-- `yarn @bud build`: build all packages
+- `yarn @bud build`: build all packages. this command passes through all options/flags to `tsc`.
-- `yarn @bud test`: run all tests
+- `yarn @bud test`: run all tests. this command passes through all options/flags to `jest`.
-- `yarn @bud lint`: run all linters
+- `yarn @bud lint`: run all linters.
-- `yarn @bud docs`: generate documentation

 ## Proxying

 bud.js uses [verdaccio](https://verdaccio.org/) to serve packages locally for testing.
-You can use the `@bud` CLI to interact with the proxy server.

-Check out `yarn @bud proxy --help` for more information.

 The proxy runs on port 4873.
 There is a web interface at [http://localhost:4873/](http://localhost:4873).

-To start the proxy server and install all packages using it you should try `yarn @bud proxy make`.

-To publish all public packages on the proxy you should try `yarn @bud proxy publish`.
-They will be published with the `dev` tag and version `0.0.0`.
-You can modify these with flags.
-Check the `yarn @bud proxy publish --help` flag for more information.

 ## Documentation